mstepanek0301/galaxies/README.md

 The `examples` folder contains some puzzles that you can input to the solver.
 All of them except `external.in` and `impossible.in` are generated using this generator.
 The puzzle `external.in` is puzzle #5,280,963 (10x10 Hard) from puzzle-galaxies.com.
 All of the puzzles except for `impossible.in` have a unique solution.

 All of the generated examples were made with the default density (0.14), except for `huge.in`, which had density 0.3.

+# Code organization

+The galaxies are referred to by their indexes (order in which they appear in the input).
+The grid (both in the generator and solver) is represented as a dictionary mapping cells (coordinate tuples) to their assigned galaxy IDs.
+A not-yet-assigned cell is not in the dictionary.

+The code is split up into the following files:

+- `common.py`: This contains functions used by both the solver and the generator.
+- `generate.py`: This implements the function `generate` which generates a puzzle.
+It is a wrapper for constructing the class `Generate` with the chosen parameters and calling its method `Generate.generate`, which does the work.
+- `solver.py`: This implements the function `solve` which finds the solution to a given puzzle and computes some other data along the way.
+It is a wrapper that constructs the class `Solve` and calls its method `Solve.solve`.
+This method returns any one solution of the puzzle (or `None` if there is none), and also computes the properties `solution_count`, `branch_count`, and `force_count`.
+- `batch.py`: The function `batch` generates many puzzles and returns a dictionary mapping their estimated difficulty (see _How it works_) to the puzzle statements.
+- `i_o.py`: This contains functions that read/write the input/output of the functions in other files from/to the standard input/output.

+For more information on specific methods, see their docstrings.

 # How it works